canonical/chisel/docs/reference/chisel-releases/chisel.yaml.md

-If `default` is `true`, Chisel fetches packages from this archive, unless otherwise specified by the field {ref}`"archive"<slice_definitions_format_archive>` in the slice definition file.
+If `default` is `true`, Chisel fetches packages from this archive, unless otherwise specified by the field {ref}`"archive"<slice_definitions_format_archive>` in the slice definitions file.

 In case there are multiple archives, one, **and only one**, must be the default, **otherwise**, use {ref}`priorities<chisel_yaml_format_spec_archives_priority>`.